-When can I reserve my pre and post-cruise programmes?
+When can I reserve my pre- and post-programmes?

-The pre and post-cruise programmes, whether they take place before or after the cruise, should always be reserved before departure.
-Please discuss options with your cruise consultant or travel agent.
+The pre- and post-programmes, whether they take place before or after the cruise, should always be reserved before departure.
+Discuss the options with your Trip Advisor.

 How can I access my cabin?

 One (or more) key cards will be distributed to you per cabin.
 This will allow you to open your cabin or to lock it when you leave.
 On all the ships, you just have to close your door for it to lock behind you.
 Therefore, be sure not to leave your key card inside when you leave your cabin.

 There is air-conditioning in every cabin.
 It can be individually adjusted.
 Your Cabin Officer will be there if you need help setting the desired temperature.